 Unless the dog/cat is a mother with pups/kittens, one kennel must be booked per animal.
 Smaller animals must be carried in their own pet cage, then placed into a kennel.
 Livestock can also be ferried.
 The list of animals not allowed on the ship includes wildlife (reptiles, amphibians, wild birds, water animals, worms, spiders, pigeons, doves, rodents.

 All dogs entering Tasmania must be treated for Hydatid Tape Worm (within 14 days prior entering) and documentary proof for the treatment is required (receipt or vet's subscription).

 Motorhomes (campervans) and caravans can also be ferried, as well as gas-powered vehicles (with fixed bottles).
-Compressed air cylinders (also scuba tanks) are allowed onboard, but must be removed from the vehicle and secured in ship's gas trolley.
+Compressed air cylinders (also scuba tanks) are allowed on board but must be removed from the vehicle and secured in the ship's gas trolley.

 Next are listed oneway ferry prices for Car-4WD (AU$99), Motorbike (AU$69), Bicycle (AU$19).
 Follows a list of car decks related safety procedures:

 - Disabled passengers or those requiring specific assistance should visit the ship's Information Desk.

 - Apply handbrake and place the vehicle in park or 1st gear position.
 Switch off the ignition, alarm, electrical equipment, headlights.
 Gas cylinders, if any, must be switched off.
 Lock the vehicle.